-While it may seem that the easiest way to clean up a messy play space is to clear the floor by dumping everything into bins, the Montessori approach has another idea for you.
-Bins are convenient for adults but don’t do much for your little one developmentally.
+While it may seem that the easiest way to clean up a messy play space is to clear the floor by dumping everything into bins, the Montessori approach has another idea for you, a system that’s better for your child’s sense of order and supports their emerging independence.

-Bins encourage clutter, disorganization, too many choices, and disrespect for toys.
-With a little work ahead of time, you can find another way to set up the toys in your home – one that allows your little one to take full advantage of their environment and their playtime!
+With a little shift in mindset, you can find another way to set up the toys in your home – one that allows your little one to more fully engage in their environment and their playtime!

 Simplify and Organize Your Toys

 The first step when bringing the Montessori approach into your home is to simplify.
 Your child will do best in a play and work environment where they can see their options.

 If you can simplify and organize your little one’s environment, then they can see what their toys actually are, and make an informed choice!

 First cut back on the number of toys available and organize them by use (all the blocks are together, all the cars, etc.).
 Then, by using trays and shelves to store toys instead of bins, your child can see not only what is in the room, but also can encounter each toy in its entirety, rather than digging through the bin for the last red cube that goes with a set of blocks.